jfbouzereau/quizz/README.md

 Quizz is a [kahoot](https://kahoot.com)-like game.

-The organizer shows a series of questions at the screen, and the players chose the answer on their smartphone, amongst four possibilities.
+The organizer shows a series of questions at the screen, and the players choose the answer on their smartphone, amongst four possibilities.

 Between each question, the score of all the players is shown.